EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 Methylmercury is a potent toxin and is able to cross the placenta as well as the blood-brain and blood-cerebrospinal fluid barriers.
 Critical targets for toxicity includes the kidney, liver, nervous system, immune system, reproductive and developmental system.
 Fish is the main source of methylmercury exposure for humans of all ages in Europe.
 The mercury content in these commodities varies widely among different fish species, and is in general higher in predatory fish such as shark and swordfish.
-Currently, the maximum authorised level of mercury is set at one milligram per kilogram of fish and the Commission had planned on doubling this to two mg/kg.
+Currently, the maximum authorised level of mercury is set at one milligram per kilogram of fish, and the Commission had planned on doubling this to two mg/kg.

 The new decision:

 According to Foodwatch, the Commission's reason for plans to raise the maximum mercury level was purely economic.
 The current mercury limit is surpassed by 50% of large predatory fish, that therefore cannot be brought to the market.
-Foodwatch had organized an online petition against such plans that was signed by more than 80,000 citizen of Germany and the Netherlands.
+Foodwatch had organized an online petition against such plans that was signed by more than 80,000 citizens of Germany and the Netherlands.

 Photo: Swordfish is often highly contaminated with mercury above the current